 Tale as old as time: You’re craving guac, but when you get to Trader Joe’s, there’s a pile of totally unripe avocados taunting you.
-Don’t settle for the store-bought stuff—here are four foolproof tricks to making avocados soft and creamy in no time.
+Don't settle for the store-bought stuff.
+The best way to ripen an avocado is to place it in a brown paper bag with another piece of fruit (like an apple or banana) and wait two or three days.
+But that's not actually the fastest method—here are four foolproof tricks to making avocados soft and creamy in no time.

 Method 1: Use the oven